urbaman/HomeLab/kubernetes-02.md

 ## Install pebble for ssl certificates of internal services

+Install only for test environments, use cloudflare for production.

 Create the traefik namespace (we need pebble to be in the same namespace as traefik

 ```bash